Merchants of death: The Great Depression

 The term Merchants of Death was introduced to the public in 1932 as the title of an article in Le Crapouillot by French journalist Xavier de Hauteclocque about a British arms dealer named Basil Zaharoff, originally called in French "Sir Basil Zaharoff, le magnat de la mort subite" and translated as "Zaharoff, Merchant of Death."
 Hautcloque referred to Zaharoff as "marchand de mort subite," which had many idiomatic meanings in French but wasn't used to refer to arms dealers.

 The American delegation to the World Disarmament Conference of 1932 enjoyed broad public support for establishing international control over arms makers.
-The international arms industry was then accused of sabotaging this conference first in British and French press, and then in the The Literary Digest and The Nation through 1933.
+The international arms industry was then accused of sabotaging this conference first in British and French press, and then in The Literary Digest and The Nation through 1933.
 The most important American publications of this period were a series of three articles by Progressive historian Charles A. Beard in The New Republic that focused specifically on alleged abuses by American arms makers.

 Public outrage was further stoked in 1934 by the book-length exposés Merchants of Death by H. C. Engelbrecht and F. C. Hanighen, Zaharoff, High Priest of War by Guiles Davenport, Iron, Blood and Profits by George Seldes and an article in Fortune which was popularized further by a reprinting in Reader's Digest.